 Abstract

 Trait-based ecology aims to learn which species occur and prosper where on the basis of their traits and the environmental conditions.
-The study of species-environment relationships using (constrained) ordination and the like, thus become a study of trait-environment relationships.
+The study of species-environment relationships using (constrained) ordination and the like, thus becomes a study of trait-environment relationships.
 Focussing on inter-species trait and inter-site environmental variation, such a study requires three data tables: tables on abundance, traits and environmental variables of a set of species and sites.
 The oldest such method is the ordination method RLQ.
 The most commonly used method is community-weighted means (CWM) regression, while applications based on generalized linear mixed models (GLMM) are scarce.
 CWM-regression analyses each trait separately; multi-trait GLMMs do not currently allow for dimension reduction of the trait-environment relationships.

 Here we propose double-constrained correspondence analysis (dc-CA).
 Like RLQ, dc-CA is an ordination method with associated visualizations (notably, biplots), but unlike RLQ, dc-CA allows for model comparison and prediction because dc-CA is regression-based.
 Also, dc-CA is a natural multi-trait extension of CWM-regression and fourth-corner analysis.
 The dc-CA method constructs trait and environmental composites (gradients) that sequentially best explain the abundance data and that have maximum fourth-corner correlation.